 Prayer Magnets, such as these, can be a great way of encouraging prayer amongst teenagers and young people.

 If you’ve ever wished you could develop a daily Christian practice of prayer/Bible reading/meditation the following could help.

-Lectio 365 gives you a daily devotional to read through with two or three moments to pause and pray based on the passage and reflection you’ve just read.
-You can do it at your own pace or, there is an audio option which has relaxing music and is only ten minutes long.
+Lectio 365 provides a daily devotional with opportunities to pause and pray.
+You can read through it at your own pace or listen to the audio option which incorporates relaxing music into the ten minutes podcast.

 Inner Room was a favourite phone app of our former Youth Minister and enables you to organise your personal prayer time by setting up your own private ‘prayer boards’ on you phone/device.

 Soultime is a Christian meditation app recommended by Justin Welby, Archbishop of Canterbury.